 Unhappy with Uber or Airbnb service?
-Check the fine print about refunds
+Check the fine print for refunds

 Airbnb, Uber and other on-demand companies often can offer more convenience at less cost than traditional choices, but as with any service, things can go wrong.
 That cozy studio you rented has bedbugs, or your driver takes a circuitous route that makes you miss your flight.